warmspringwinds/pytorch-cpp/README.md

 The library heavily relies on an amazing [ATen](https://github.com/zdevito/ATen) library and was inspired by [cunnproduction](https://github.com/szagoruyko/cunnproduction).

+The structure of the project and CMake will be changed in a future, as it is not optimal now.

 ## Table of contents

 <a href="#use-cases">Use-cases</a><br>